sbolongaita/HLI_Cause-Specific-EVAM/README.md

 ## Description

 This Git Hub repository contains the analysis code for a working paper, entitled *The economic value associated with avoidable mortality: a systematic assessment by cause of death across world regions*, which was commissioned by the the World Bank's Healthy Longevity Initiative.
 A shortened version of this paper, entitled *Quantifying the economic value of non-communicable disease and injury avoidable mortality: regional estimates by death cause, 2000-2050*, also based on this analysis, is forthcoming in *Nature Medicine*.
+Supplementary figures for the *Nature Medicine* article can be found [here](https://github.com/sbolongaita/HLI_Cause-Specific-EVAM/blob/main/doc/Supplementary-Figures.pdf).

 The input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/0mhbqkhq2834ijd/AABDMWb0eTDVtaRH8CHEJbYia?dl=0).